Skip to main content

 No, any money contributed and not used will remain in the account.
 The funds belong to the HSA owner regardless of use or employment status.
 Any funds remaining at the end of the year simply roll over to the next year.

 A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.
 The account is established for the purpose of paying or reimbursing qualified medical expenses for you, your spouse and your dependents.
-Your employer may have information on HSA trustees in your area.
 You can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
 If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% tax.
 The deadline for regular and catch-up HSA contributions is your federal income tax return due date, excluding extensions, for that taxable year.
 The due date for most taxpayers is April 15.

 HDHP SAVINGS